cstroie/LedMatrixClock/README.md

-# LedMatrixClock
+# LedMatrix Clock
-A deck clock using 3 8x8 led matrix modules
+A desk clock using 3 8x8 led matrix modules